Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Tight Analysis

 \subsubsection{Perturbed Smoothed GDA}

-In this subsection, we prove \cref{thm:tight-psgda}~(i) using the same framework as in \cref{subsubsec:pgda-tight-gs} for \emph{Perturbed GDA}.
-We analyze the performance of \emph{Perturbed Smoothed GDA} on the hard instance \cref{eg:gs-alter-tight} and derive a lower bound on the number of iterations needed to reach an $\epsilon$-GS.
+In this subsection, we prove \cref{thm:tight-psgda}~(i) with a similar approach as that for \emph{Perturbed GDA}.
+We analyze the performance of \emph{Perturbed Smoothed GDA} on the hard instance \cref{eg:gs-alter-tight} and derive a lower bound on the number of iterations it needs to reach an $\epsilon$-GS.
 The main technical difficulty here is that \emph{Perturbed Smoothed GDA} introduces an additional auxiliary variable $z$ (via smoothing), so the middle-branch (when $0\le x\le \frac{r_yD_{\mathcal{Y}}}{b}$) updates of \cref{eg:gs-alter-tight} are governed by a three-dimensional linear recursion.
-Consequently, unlike \cref{subsubsec:pgda-tight-gs} where one only needs to control the spectrum of a $2\times2$ matrix, we must analyze the eigenvalues of a $3\times3$ matrix that couples $(x_t,y_t,z_t)$; controlling its contraction factor is the crux of the proof.
+Consequently, unlike \cref{subsubsec:pgda-tight-gs} where one only needs to control the spectrum of a $2\times2$ matrix, we must analyze the eigenvalues of a $3\times3$ matrix that couples $(x^t,y^t,z^t)$.
+Analyzing the contraction factor of this $3\times3$ matrix is the crux of the proof.